top of page

 It has not been easy trying to source products free from Chinese ingredients in an industry that is increasingly moving towards more of them.
 We are extremely proud of the effort we have made and will continue to work towards our goal.

 Currently, we can definitely confirm that about seventy percent of our products are free of Chinese ingredients.
-Another fifteen percent, we are almost one hundred percent certain but are waiting for more documentation and proof or working to replace with a source we can be completely sure of.
+Another fifteen percent, we are almost one hundred percent certain, but are waiting for more documentation and proof or working to replace with a source we can be completely sure of.
 The remaining fifteen percent may contain Chinese ingredients, and we are working to replace them or help the companies transition to non-Chinese materials.

 Rooted Nutrition has a program that we offer completely free to companies who want to transition to ethically sourced, truly traceable raw materials.
 To date, this program has replaced countless questionable materials with ethically sourced ones.
 We consider this program to be a resounding success and hope it continues to grow strongly.